 When someone is injured at work, they have two questions: Do I qualify for workers’ compensation?
 And, what benefits can I expect to receive?

 At times, it seems the answers to each of those questions generate a half dozen more questions.
 That’s why, if you have suffered an injury on the job, it’s a smart decision to enlist the services of Erwin, McCane & Daly.
-The Albany, New York, firm’s three partners have many years of experience representing injured workers and disabled individuals in New York workers’ compensation and federal Social Security Disability Insurance (SSDI).
+The Albany, New York, firm’s partners have many years of experience representing injured workers and disabled individuals in New York workers’ compensation and federal Social Security Disability Insurance (SSDI).

-You Can Get Answers From An Albany Disability Benefits Attorney
+You Can Get Answers from An Albany Disability Benefits Attorney

-Your employer or its workers’ compensation insurance policy is responsible for paying your medical bills and a portion of your lost wages.
 The amount you receive in compensation benefits is limited to two-thirds of your average weekly wage up to the maximum amount set by law.
 This amount is payable if you are totally disabled from any and all work.
 If you are capable of performing some type of work, even if it is not the type of work that you were doing when you became injured, you will be considered partially disabled and will be entitled to an amount less than two-thirds of your average weekly wage.

 If you return to work at a job that pays less than your regular job because your on-the-job injury prevents you from returning to your regular job, the amount that you receive is determined by comparing the amount that you earned before you got injured to the amount you earn after your return to work.
 In such a situation, you are entitled to receive two-thirds of the loss of earnings.